-As an International Artist (from countries other than Canada), do I need a visa to showcase at the World of Bluegrass?
+As an International Artist (from countries other than Canada), do I need a visa to showcase at IBMA World of Bluegrass?

 (If you need information about travel from Canada, scroll to bottom)

-The IBMA worked closely with Tamizdat to develop the following information regarding visa options for showcasing at the World of Bluegrass.
+The IBMA worked closely with Tamizdat to develop the following information regarding visa options for showcasing at IBMA World of Bluegrass.
 Tamizdat is a non-profit project that provides both urgent and long term solutions to pervasive U.S. visa problems faced by the international performing arts community.
 This information is meant to help facilitate your entry into the United States.
 This is not legal advice, nor should it replace any advice you received from a lawyer.

-Generally, non-Canadian international artists planning to showcase or perform during the IBMA’s World of Bluegrass should obtain one of the following type visas most appropriate for your performance situation:
+Generally, non-Canadian international artists planning to showcase or perform during IBMA World of Bluegrass should obtain one of the following type visas most appropriate for your performance situation:

-If you plan to perform at another event in the U.S. in addition to your IBMA Showcases, you will most likely need an O or a P visa—even if you will not be paid!
-This includes any performances as part of the International Bluegrass Music Awards Show and Wide Open Bluegrass festival (Main Stage and StreetFest), along with any performances outside the scope of the IBMA’s events.
+If you plan to perform at another event in the U.S. in addition to your IBMA showcases, you will most likely need an O or P visa—even if you will not be paid!
+This includes any performances as part of the International Bluegrass Music Awards Show and Wide Open Bluegrass festival (Main Stage and StreetFest), along with any performances outside the scope of IBMA events.

 Is a B1/B2 Visa Sufficient for Showcasing?

 The B1/B2 visa has been shown to be the most economical option for entry while also satisfying US Immigration legal requirements regarding showcasing.
-However, despite historical precedent and practical application of the law in regard to similar showcasing events (SXSW, Folk Alliance International, and AmericanaFest), U.S. Embassies and Consulates retain full discretion to deny B visa applications for showcasing at the IBMA’s World of Bluegrass.
+However, despite historical precedent and practical application of the law in regard to similar showcasing events (SXSW, Folk Alliance International, and AmericanaFest), U.S. Embassies and Consulates retain full discretion to deny B visa applications for showcasing at IBMA World of Bluegrass.
 Likewise, CBP Inspectors retain full discretion to refuse entry.
-However, cases of refusing entry to B1/B2 visas holders have not been reported, and the IBMA does NOT believe denial of B visas applications or refusals of entry for B visa holders to be a high probability.
-Nonetheless, the lowest risk path is always to seek a P or O type work visa.
+However, cases of refusing entry to B1/B2 visas holders have not been reported, and IBMA does NOT believe denial of B visas applications or refusals of entry for B visa holders to be a high probability.
+Nonetheless, the lowest risk path is always to seek an O or P type work visa.